 Timing Milk Kefir

 48 Hours.
 This kefir is for the veteran kefir lover.
-When cultured on the counter top for 48 hours the kefir will generally begin to separate into curds and whey.
-These two components of the kefir can be whisked back together to make a homogenous mixture.
-You can also put these curds and whey through a cheesecloth-lined sieve and strain the whey out to create a kefir cheese with a cream cheese-like texture.
+When cultured for 48 hours, the kefir will generally begin to separate into curds and whey, which can be whisked back together, for a smoother finished product.
+Alternatively, drain the whey off to make kefir cheese.

 Taking Temperature into Account

-So make sure you give kefir a shot by using the above culturing times.
-You may be surprised to find that you actually really love kefir — mild or extra zingy!
+Give milk kefir a shot!
+You may be surprised to find that you actually really love milk kefir — mild or extra zingy!

 Ready for Some Flavoring Ideas for Milk Kefir?